 That possibility was quickly fixed.

-The most dramatic fix is that JavaScript — and most other coding that used to allow an email message to “do something” — no longer works.
-Email is no longer treated like a webpage.
+The most dramatic fix was that JavaScript — and most other coding that used to allow an email message to “do something” — no longer works within email.
+Email is no longer treated like a fully capable webpage.
 Even when displayed in a web interface like Gmail, the message is scrubbed of any scripting that could cause problems before it is displayed.

-Along the way, vulnerabilities related to email-based exploits2 have also been getting fixed, regularly and quickly.
+Along the way, vulnerabilities related to email-based exploits2 have also been fixed regularly and quickly.

 Additionally, images aren’t even displayed by default by most email programs.
 This is done for reasons related to spam, but it also increases your malware-related security.